Software Publishers NAICS 513210

 - AI and a new class of "reasoning" AI models that are computationally intensive and expensive to operate are pushing the Software-as-a-service (SaaS) industry from monthly "per seat" licenses to usage-based, pay-as-you-go pricing, according to Business Insider.
 It may be an economic necessity for some companies as they adjust to the cost of running AI-powered software services.
 A reasoning AI model is much more expensive because it doesn't just return simple responses.
 Reasoning models loop through steps, check their work, and do it all again — a process called inference-time compute.
 Every step generates new "tokens," which have to be processed.
 Companies are beginning to charge based on activity such as tokens consumed, queries run, automations executed, or models accessed instead of charging per user.
 This aligns revenue more closely with usage and ensures companies can cover their variable and rising infrastructure costs, according to Business Insider.

-- Software publishers increased prices moderately during 2024, according to the US Bureau of Labor Statistics (BLS).
-Software publishing industry employment and average wages for nonsupervisory employees increased slightly during the first three months of 2025, according to the BLS.
+- Software publishers decreased prices moderately during the first half of 2025, according to the US Bureau of Labor Statistics (BLS).
+Software publishing industry employment and average wages for nonsupervisory employees increased slightly during the first five months of 2025, according to the BLS.
 Software publisher sales are forecast to grow at a 6.94% compounded annual rate from 2025 to 2029, faster than the growth of the overall economy, according to Inforum and the Interindustry Economic Research Fund, Inc.

 Industry Revenue